 Stuart Love was ordained and inducted as our minister on the 27th October 2016.
-This is Stuart’s first charge, and he is currently the youngest minister in the Church of Scotland.
+This is Stuart’s first charge.

 Stuart is originally from Hamilton.
 He began his journey into ministry at just 4 years old, when he supposedly said, “I either want to be a church minister or the Prime Minister when I grow up!”.

 Stuart’s training has included academic study and practical placements.
 He studied for 4 years at the International Christian College, and a further 2 years at New College in Edinburgh.
 He has worked in a variety of different places, including Cranhill Parish Church in Glasgow, as a Chaplain in HMYOI Polmont, and most recently as the Assistant Minister in Dalziel St. Andrew’s Parish Church in Motherwell.

 If you need to contact Stuart, you can email: SLove@churchofscotland.org.uk, or you can phone the church office on 0141 632 4206

 Session Clerk: Mr. Roger Gann

 Every congregation has a Kirk Session and every Kirk Session must appoint a Session Clerk.
 It is an important role within the congregation.

 The formal part of a Session Clerk’s ‘job’ is focused on the Kirk Session meeting – assisting the minister in drawing up the agenda, ensuring that the meeting is called properly, taking the minute of the meeting and following up any correspondence required.
 It is not, however, limited to these things.
 As the gifts of each Session Clerk are different, the things they choose to do will be different.